EASY graham cracker gingerbread houses for Christmas are a simple, fun Christmas food craft for kids.

 *For the icing, use either your own royal icing tinted white with food coloring and placed in a decorating bag or just use the store-bought decorating icing.
 For candies, use sprinkles, gum drops, red hots, candy canes, whatever you like.

 step one: cut your graham crackers.

 Place a graham cracker on a cutting board and cut the top to resemble a roof.
 (Or, snap the cracker in two first for smaller houses.)
 Don’t saw the knife, just press down with a rocking motion.
-FOR EASY GRAHAM CRACKER CUTTING TIPS, this post shows you how to use your microwave to soften the crackers.

 You’ll also need some graham crackers cut in half for the base.